 Floating Sunglasses

-One of the obvious risks of wearing sunglasses on the water is the risk of losing them, either through a moment of clumsiness or more often because we have taken a tumble in whatever activity we are doing.
+One of the main risks of wearing sunglasses on the water is the risk of losing them, either through a moment of clumsiness or more often because we have taken a tumble in whatever activity we are doing.
 While a wipeout on water is usually a harmless experience, it can be a costly one if your eyewear is ejected and sinks to the ocean floor.

 FLO